norfolkpine/bh_timesheets/docs/development.md

 ## Overview

-This guide outlines the development workflow, coding standards, and best practices for the Ben Heath Pty Ltd Timesheets project.
+This guide outlines the development workflow, coding standards, and best practices for the Timesheets project.

 ## Development Environment